How to make a delicious Oreo milk tea at home: super easy recipe with just 5 ingredients.

-- If you want to decorate with crushed Oreos on top, sprinkle them either over whipped cream or cheese foam or fill the glass completely with ice cubes before pouring the liquids in.
-Otherwise, the topping crumbles will immediately sink.
+- If you want to decorate with crushed Oreos on top, sprinkle them either over whipped cream or cheese foam to avoid the topping crumbles sinking.

 Yes, Oreo milk tea usually has black tea in it, so it will contain caffeine.